Juel07/the-web/birthday-app/README.md

 ### Birthday Greeter app

-Built my own birthday greeter application from scratch, without a walkthrough.
+Built my own birthday greeter application from scratch, without a walk-through.

 When the user submits the form, and depending on the current date, the app will either: